ashwath-ramesh/setting-up-a-linux-vm/README.md

 - reboot
 - List all users on vm: cat /etc/passwd

+To add non-root user as sudo-er
+- Edit the /etc/sudoers file using the visudo command:
+- john ALL=(ALL) ALL

 ## 2. Install python & libraries
 - check python3 --version
 - apt install python3-pip